Fierioziy/ParticleNativeAPI/README.md

 # How to use
 ### Including plugin jar as dependency in your Eclipse/IntelliJ project.
-Include it as a reference jar, **do not include plugin's classes into Your plugin**.
+Include it as a reference jar, **do not include plugin classes into Your plugin**.
+Read below sections about core module if you want to do so.

 Plugin's jar contains classes and documented source code files which your IDE should automatically detect to display javadoc's hints.